 Schattschneider can be fruitfully compared to Lefort (a thinker whose work he surely never read) for the realist commitment that he proclaims in his subtitle.
 Schattschneider, like Lefort, breaks with the assumption that democracy is merely the inversion of the sovereignty of the monarch, a regime that seats law in a self-authorizing people rather than in a divinely-anointed king.
 He defines democracy, as Lefort does, by its openness to antagonism, the kind of conflict that creates new social divisions and institutes new patterns of alliance.
-His arguments rebut the “realistic” politics of the elitists without falling back on a romanticized ideal of an informed citizenry rationally deciding its interests and organizing to promote them.
-He proposes an alternative realism, a theory that is democratic for valuing popular participation and realist for its attention to the ways that conflict systems empower or disempower popular majorities by shaping group identities and interests, and soliciting or discouraging public involvement.
+His arguments rebut the “realistic” pessimism of the elitists without falling back on a romanticized ideal of an informed citizenry rationally deciding its interests and organizing to promote them.
+He proposes an alternative realism, a theory that is democratic for valuing popular participation and realist for its attention to the ways that conflict systems empower or disempower popular majorities by shaping group identities and interests and soliciting or discouraging public involvement.

 Realism For Democrats: Part Two

 Schattschneider inspired a series of well-known scholars to develop a novel line of argument about power.
 Their work shifted political science analysis from the “first” face of power that is manifest in conflict, to its second “face,” which can be observed in decisions that suppress conflict, and to a “third” face that shapes individual preferences so as to foreclose conflict entirely—altogether eliminating the need to either prevail over or suppress one’s opponents (Bachrach and Baratz 1962; Lukes 1974).
-None of these scholars redeemed the realist promise of Schattschneider’s approach.
-However ground-breaking their arguments may have seemed, they remained captured by the behavioralist premise that “power is the empirical causation of one actor’s behavior by that of another actor” (Isaac 1987, 15).
-Although each of these critics points toward the need to specify the “structural dimension of power,” and Lukes gets credited with having begun to illuminate precisely that, Isaac (1987, 14-16) argues that they all share the notion that power is necessarily held by an actor and necessarily exercised “in interaction” with others. pursue
+Yet none of these scholars redeemed the realist promise of Schattschneider’s approach.
+However ground-breaking their arguments may have seemed, Isaac has argued that they remained captured by the behavioralist premise that “power is the empirical causation of one actor’s behavior by that of another actor” (1987, 15).
+Although each of these critics points toward the need to specify the “structural dimension of power,” and Lukes gets credited with having begun to illuminate precisely that, Isaac (1987, 14-16) argues that they all share the notion that power is necessarily held by an actor and necessarily exercised “in interaction” with others.
+They neither capitalize on Schattschneider’s “conflict system” nor pursue his theorization of a power that does not have to be manifest to have effects: the institutional “biases” that mobilize some groups and demobilize others.

-Jack Walker is an exception. and the economic analysis of Mancur Olson.
-Pluralistsa calculussWalker observed that iwhich wasargued that both positions overlookedsignificant—l —who subsidize the costs of collective action around dispersed, non-excludable benefits
+Jack Walker is an exception.
+A leading theorist of interest group mobilization in the 1980s, Walker is known for his intervention into the debate between pluralist theory and the economic analysis of Mancur Olson.
+Pluralists, as exemplified by David Truman (1951), posited that interest groups emerge spontaneously when their interests are threatened, Olson (1965), demonstrated how thoroughly a calculus of material costs and benefits works against mass mobilization (Walker 1981).
+Walker observed that if Olson were correct, which was the consensus of the field at the time, the dramatic WWII increase in US interest groups should not have occurred.
+Walker argued that both positions overlooked a significant agent of mobilization: “patrons of political action”—federal government agencies, private corporations, foundations, labor unions, wealthy individuals and more—who subsidize the costs of collective action around dispersed, non-excludable benefits (1983, 402).